idris-bayes/melocule/README.md

 ## Examples
 The Examples directory has some example programs that generate music.
+They can be run through the makefile, and will produce output in the `out/` directory.

 ### 251
 The TwoFive example is the most low-level, and focuses on scale generation.
 It picks a scale to play over each chord in a 251, and creates a tune from this.